senanu/b40/docs/ch01/ch01_rg.md

 5. What do you think of the idea that "Evolutionary theory can't be trusted because it's _just_ a theory"? {{site.space3}}

-# To be completed in or after class...
+# To be completed in or after class... (you don't need to turn this in)

 1. Give 2 examples (not from your book) where new properties emerge at a higher level of organization.